cakephp/docs/en/core-libraries/events.rst

     }

-In the previous example the order would not get saved if the event is stopped during the `beforePlace` process.
+In the previous example the order would not get saved if the event is stopped during the ``beforePlace`` process.

 Getting event results
 ---------------------

-Every time a callback returns a value, it gets stored in the `$result` property of the event object.
-This is useful in some cases where letting callbacks modify the main process params enhances the ability of altering the execution aspect of any process.
-Let's take again our `beforePlace` example and let callbacks modify the $order data.
+Every time a callback returns a value, it gets stored in the ``$result`` property of the event object.
+This is useful when you want to allow callbacks to modify the event execution.
+Let's take again our ``beforePlace`` example and let callbacks modify the $order data.

 Event results can be altered either using the event object result property directly or returning the value in the callback itself::